-In this live webinar, we will debate key issues and challenges relating to the Company Voluntary Arrangement (CVA) framework and provide some practical guidance for landlords and tenants on how they can navigate the future.
+In this webinar, we debated key issues and challenges relating to the Company Voluntary Arrangement (CVA) framework and provided some practical guidance for landlords and tenants on how they can navigate the future.

-Leading experts from Edwin Coe LLP, 3 Hare Court, FRP Advisory and CWM will form a panel to consider a variety of challenges currently facing landlords and tenants, including:
+Leading experts from Edwin Coe LLP, 3 Hare Court, FRP Advisory and CWM formed a panel to consider a variety of challenges currently facing landlords and tenants, including: